Yujie-W/JuliaUtilities/README.md

     wierd shape of curves.
 In many cases, chosing a good initial guess works.
     But in many case, the initial guess may result in error.
 Here, customized root finding algorithms are presented with constaints.
-The package only support the latest stable Julia version, you need to adapt the `julia = *` to make it work for other versions of Julia.
+The package only supports the latest stable Julia version, you need to adapt the `julia = *` to make it work for other versions of Julia.

 | Documentation                                   | CI Status             | Benchmarks            |